alibama/docs/src/architecture/census/off-chain-csp.md

 $PrivKey2 = PrivkeyRoot + ProcessId$<br>
 $PubKey2 = PubKeyRoot + ProcessId$<br>

 Following this derivation, $PubKey2$ becomes the election public key.
-Thus, there is no way the CSP can share claims before the ProcessId is known and there is no way to reuse a CSP signature for a different election process.
+Thus there is no way the CSP can share claims before the ProcessId is known and there is no way to reuse a CSP signature for a different election process.

 <div style="padding: 20px; background-color: white; text-align: center;">
 	<img src="/csp-voting.png" alt="CSP voting"/>